-The other languages that continues to grow include Tamil ( 65,000 ) Malayalam, Kannada, Telegu and Oriya.
+The other languages that continue to grow include Tamil ( 65,000 ) Malayalam, Kannada, Telegu and Oriya.

 The growing community faces a lot of issues in a new country.
 Accommodation, Tenancy issues, assistance in emergency situations, employment assistance and a number of issues faced by the community have been echoing in many a forums and community gatherings.
 FIAV in assistance with a number of Service Providers and Network partners engaged in many emergency assistance rendered for victims of violence and crime.